Police: Kansas killing involved dispute over a woman - NewsBreak

 Police: Kansas killing involved dispute over a woman

 SEDGWICK COUNTY —Law enforcement authorities are investigating a fatal weekend shooting.
 Just after 5a.m.
-Saturday, police were called to the 3800 block of East Roseberry in...jcpost.com
+Saturday, police were called to the 3800 block of East Roseberry in...hutchpost.com

 SEDGWICK COUNTY —Law enforcement authorities are investigating a fatal weekend shooting.
 Just after 5a.m.
-Saturday, police were called to the 3800 block of East Roseberry in...jcpost.com
+Saturday, police were called to the 3800 block of East Roseberry in...hutchpost.com

 Comments / 0